makidoll/toxygen_wrapper/tests/README.md

 Look at the ```@unittest``` decorators in the code for tests that are known to fail, or are unfinished.
-They will be skipped, but should all be fixed and made to work.
-It has been tested with UDP and TCP proxy (Tor).
-It has ***not*** been tested on Windows, and there may be some breakage, which should be easy to fix.
+They will be skipped, but should all be eventually fixed and made to work.
+It has been tested with UDP and TCP proxy (Tor), and with Tor **you may have transient errors** due to connectivity - simply rerun with a sacrificed goat entrails on the keyboard.

+It has ***not*** been tested on Windows, and there may be some minor breakage, which should be easy to fix.

 Currently:
 ```